scala-android/sbt-android/GRADLE.md

      * Build variants can be auto-loaded by adding a line into `build.sbt` such as `android.Plugin.withVariant("PROJECT-NAME (e.g. app)", Some("BUILD-TYPE"), Some("FLAVOR"))`
        replace `Some(...)` with `None` if only a build-type or flavor is desired.
+     * By default, the first found build type and flavor will be loaded.
+     * To select an alternative flavor/buildType at sbt file generation, override the `flavor` or `buildType` methods on `android.GradleBuild`
 4. Load other SBT plugins such as [protify](https://github.com/pfn/protify) to further enhance the Android build experience